Dunajec: Geography

 The Dunajec is 249 km long, including its source river Czarny Dunajec, which makes it Poland's thirteenth longest river.
 It has a basin area of 6,796 km2 (4,838 km2 in Poland, and 1958 km2 in Slovakia).
-On the Slovak/Polish border, it flows through the Zamagurie region, with attractions such as the Dunajec River Gorge, the Trzy Korony massif with a 500 m precipice, Červený Kláštor, and two Pieniny castles in Czorsztyn and Niedzica.
+On the Slovak-Polish border, the Dunajec flows through the Zamagurie region, with attractions such as the Dunajec River Gorge, the Trzy Korony massif with a 500 m precipice, Červený Kláštor, and two Pieniny castles in Czorsztyn and Niedzica.

-Below the two source streams Dunajec flows through a broad valley called Nowotarska Basin.
+Below the two source streams, the Dunajec flows through a broad valley called Nowotarska Basin.
 It then supplies the waters of the dam in Niedzica (Jezioro Czorsztyńskie Lake) and the dam in Sromowce Wyżne (Sromowce Wyżne reservoir).
 Flowing through the central part of the Pieniny range, it creates a picturesque turn at the Polish Slovak border between Sromowce Wyżne and Szczawnica, where it flows by Kotuńka rock which differentiates the area from the over parts of the river.
-Further down it turns to the north into the Western Beskid Mountains, and Sądecka Basin (where it merges with its own largest tributary, the Poprad river).
+Further down, it turns to the north into the Western Beskid Mountains, and Sądecka Basin (where it merges with its own largest tributary, the Poprad river).
 It flows across an open valley of the Beskid Foothills and falls down across Rożnów Foothills (with two more dams: the Jezioro Rożnowskie Lake, and Jezioro Czchowskie Lake) and finally, it leads into the Sandomierz Basin and the valley of Vistula Lowlands.
-Dunajec flows into the Vistula River in the vicinity of Opatowiec.
+The Dunajec flows into the Vistula River in the vicinity of Opatowiec.